California Civil Rights Department: Authority

 In civil actions alleging employment or housing discrimination, the court, in its discretion, may award to the prevailing party, including the CRD, reasonable attorney's fees and costs, including expert witness fees.
 (Gov. Code, §§ 12965, subd. (b); 12989.2.)

-Right to Sue
+Right to sue

-In order to file a discrimination lawsuit in the state of California, a right to sue must be obtained from the agency.
+In order to file a discrimination lawsuit in the state of California, a right to sue notice must be obtained from the agency.
 The lawsuit must be filed in a state court within one year from receipt of the notice.
 Right to sue notices are issued when the CRD does not investigate the complaint.

 Any person claiming to be aggrieved by an alleged unlawful employment, public accommodation, or housing practice may file a verified complaint for investigation with the CRD.
 (Gov. Code, §§ 12960, 12963, 12980.)
 Filing an administrative complaint with the CRD within one year of an alleged unlawful practice (Gov. Code, § 12960, subd. (d)), and receipt of a right-to-sue (Gov. Code, § 12965, subd. (b)), are prerequisites to filing a private action for employment discrimination under the FEHA.